 - Call ADT at 1-800-588-2159.
 You'll need to supply your ID code and the zone or device with the low battery.
 You should have the replacement battery in hand before you call.

-Changing a Battery in a Peripheral Device
+Changing Batteries in Peripheral Devices

 Put the keyboard on the main control panel in test mode by entering your access code, followed by 50.

 Remove the old battery or batteries, and wait 30 seconds before inserting replacements.
 If the device takes two batteries, replace both of them.
 Close the battery door.
-If you replaced a smoke alarm or motion sensor battery, screw the device back to the mounting with a clockwise 90-degree turn.
+If you replaced a smoke alarm or motion sensor battery, screw the device back to the mounting ring with a clockwise 90-degree turn.

 Key your security code into the keyboard on the main panel and press the "Test" button.
 After the system verifies all its components and gives you an all-clear message, key in your security code once more and press "Off."
 Notify ADT online or by phone that the test is complete.

-Changing a Battery In the Control Panel
+Changing Control Panel Batteries

 Open the panel door.
 You may need a flat-head or Robertson screwdriver to do this.
 On some units, you just need to squeeze a pair of tabs with your fingers.